nvasudevan/rustymusic/README.md

 - `taar` (or higher octave) saptak swars are suffixed by an underscore, e.g. `sa_`
 - swars played for longer than a `matra` (or beat) is ornamented with a dash, e.g. `re - ` indicates playing of swar `re` for two matras.

+Many of the above notations should already be familiar to Hindustani musicians, some I have had to change for ease of use as `strings` within my program.

+All of the compositions cited in this repository have been provided by my Guruji _Pandit Vijay Jagtap_ (https://www.vijayjagtap.com).
+Without his guidance, this implementation wouldn't have been possible.

 ### Usage

 There are three options: